Chapmip/micropython-stm32-examples/README.md

 ### `c4.echo_test()`

-Confirm the "loop-back" connection by toggling PA0 and displaying the state of PA1 each time
+Confirm the "loop-back" connection by toggling PA0 and displaying the state of PA1 each time.

 ### `c4.tx_test()`

-Send 5000 serial characters at 4800 baud over PA0, measuring the time taken (plus Micropython overheads) to confirm that the baud rate is in the expected range
+Send 5000 serial characters at 4800 baud over PA0, measuring the time taken (plus Micropython overheads) to confirm that the baud rate is in the expected range.

 ### `c4.rx_test()`

-Send 24 lines of alphanumeric characters serially at 4800 baud over PA0, displaying the serial characters received on PA1 (should echo the transmission)
+Send 24 lines of alphanumeric characters serially at 4800 baud over PA0, displaying the serial characters received on PA1 (should echo the transmission).

 ## [`c5.py`](/c5.py) — General Purpose Timers